What is Sea Scouting?

 Who can join?

 Sea Scouting is open to both young men and women.
 You can join if you are 13 years old and have completed the 8th grade OR are 14 years old (regardless of grade).
 You can be a youth member of the Ship until December 31st the year you turn 21.
 Any adult over 21 can be a leader.
 Members can be only members of the Ship or they can also be registered in another unit of the BSA.
 Dues are just $30 per year.
-Most activities are held at Alum Creek Sailing Club, located within Alum Creek State Park.
+Most activities are held at Alum Creek Sailing Association, located within Alum Creek State Park.

 To sign up, please contact: